Great Britain Martial Arts Team

 Ash joined up with the GBMAT Team initially as a supporting Club Coach, offering travel support for her students.
 It soon became apparent that Ash wanted more, offering her Coaching skills to the Area Coaches and was keen to become involoved.
 Ash was welcomed as an Area GBMAT Coach in 2024.

 • What Styles of Martial Art do you Coach ?
-I spec
+I spe

 Ash joined up with the GBMAT Team initially as a supporting Club Coach, offering travel support for her students.
 It soon became apparent that Ash wanted more, offering her Coaching skills to the Area Coaches and was keen to become involoved.
 Ash was welcomed as an Area GBMAT Coach in 2024.